An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Range of admissible flow modulation factors

 which gives rise to Equation~(\ref{eq:psi_para}) for the same choices of $b$ and $c$.
 Note that, since these constants of integration can be absorbed into the normalizations of length and velocity, different choices for $b$ and $c$ will not lead to qualitatively different solutions.

-For the remaining parameter ranges $0 < \eps < 1$ and $\eps > 1$, it is obvious that Equation (\ref{eq:simpirrcon}) does not have any solutions, as the prefactor, in addition to $\eta$, now contains the independent variable $r$.
+For the remaining parameter ranges $0 < \eps < 1$ and $\eps > 1$, it is obvious that Equation (\ref{eq:simpirrcon}) does not have any solutions, as the prefactor of the second-order contribution, in addition to $\eta$, now contains the independent variable $r$.
 Accordingly, general solutions $h_{\eps} \in C^2(\mathbb{R}, \mathbb{R})$ of the irrotationality constraint only exist for the cases $\eps = 0$ and $\eps = 1$.
-Employing a more general ansatz than the simple modulation factor ansatz (\ref{eq:sfa}) together with the conic section condition (\ref{eq:ansatz}) may, however, resolve this problem. \\
+Employing a more general approach than the simple modulation factor ansatz (\ref{eq:sfa}) together with the conic section condition (\ref{eq:ansatz}) may, however, resolve this problem. \\